 Bank of The Valley is excited to offer Health Savings Accounts to our customers.
 The tax advantages and cost savings are significant with this IRS-approved savings plan.
 Here is how to get your HSA started.

-First, apply for an HSA-eligible health insurance plan with you insurance agent or contact us if you need help locating an HSA Health Plan Provider.
+First, apply for an HSA-eligible health insurance plan with your insurance agent or contact us if you need help locating an HSA Health Plan Provider.

 Once your HSA high deductible health insurance plan is effective, you will complete our HSA Account Application and pay the one-time $10 new account setup charge.
-You can complete these steps at either of our two Bank of The Valley locations listed on the back of this brochure.
+You can complete these steps at any of our three full-service Bank of The Valley branch locations.

 Bank of The Valley does not review distributions for eligibility so there is no filing claims with an administrator.
 Simply write your check from your HSA Checking Account and keep you medical receipts on file to substantiate your distributions to the IRS.4 After the end of the year, we will take care of the required reporting to the IRS.
 It’s that easy.